 Legal origins of powers and duties

-10. The RBGE is established under The National Heritage (Scotland) Act 1985 as a body corporate under the direction of a Board of Trustees.
+10. RBGE is established under The Natural Heritage (Scotland) Act 1985 as a body corporate under the direction of a Board of Trustees.
 The constitution of RBGE is set out in Part II, Section 11 of the Act.
-The RBGE does not carry out its functions on behalf of the Crown.